 These are projects that have been completed and are still in active status today.

 Went live: Summer 2012.
 This site was implementation heavy.
 The name of this organization was previously titled, SoCal AMA, and had a site, socalama.org, built in the Joomla! environment.
-When the organization was rebranded as AMA Los Angeles, I built a new site, amalosangeles.com, to reflect the new name.
+When the organization was rebranded as AMA Los Angeles, I built a new site, amalosangeles.com (now amalosangeles.org), to reflect the new name.
 Since I built the new site in the WordPress environment, I had to perform a comprehensive migration from Joomla! to WordPress.
 Another building block was to create a subdomain, careers.amalosangeles.com to house the Job Board managed completely by third party vendor, Boxwood Technology.
-The new site also required complete and consistent branding that included a new logo, and brand identity.
+The new site also required complete and consistent branding that included a new logo and brand identity.
 I led a committee of board members and ran a campaign to invite members of the organization to submit their logo designs for possible selection.
-Our committee selected a logo that best represents the Los Angeles image, which is what you see on the site, and all of the respective social profiles.
+Our committee selected a logo that best represents the Los Angeles image, which was what you saw on the site, and all of the respective social profiles (until 2015 when all AMA affiliates were assigned consistent national branding).
 This site took four months to build from fresh WP install to public beta.

 Went live: March 2011.
 This is the website you are currently viewing.
 It was built specifically for archiving, and referencing my work and background.
 It features pages that showcase each of my skills.
-This is a great addendum to my resume, and/or social pages.
+It acts as an addendum to my resume and social pages.

 Went live: July 2010.
 This is the first website I ever built.
-It’s a blog about sports cards (primarily baseball) and sports memorabilia.
-The site was originally built on the fully hosted WordPress.com environment and then in December 2010, I moved it over to the self-hosted WordPress.org environment so I could interact with more options and customizations.
+It’s a blog about trading cards and sports memorabilia.
+The site was originally built on the fully hosted WordPress.com environment and then in December 2010, moved to the self-hosted WordPress.org environment so I could interact with more options and customizations.

 Subdomain of radicards.com.
 This is an image gallery website for a single product category.
 It features easy navigation between pages.
 Light boxes are used within image portfolios that are run on jquery and no page refresh is required to view images.
 A Comments page is hard coded into the site that allows user to leave comments.

 Subdomain of radicards.com.
-I built this site so I could have a place to sell products I invent related to sports cards.
+I built this site so I could have a place to sell products I invent related to trading cards.
 Yes, you read that correctly; I invent things.

 Completed & Retired Projects: